-A drain and spin may help shorten drying times for some heavy fabrics or special-care items by removing excess water.
+A drain and spin may help shorten drying time for some heavy fabrics or special-care items by removing excess water.

-- 1. Push in the Cycle Control Knob and turn clockwise to Spin, as illustrated. - 2.
+- 1. Push in the Cycle Control Knob and turn it clockwise to SPIN. - 2.
 Pull out the Cycle Control Knob.
 The washer drains, then spins.